The Tomoro Foundation

 Website: No public website identified

 Note: This foundation does not have a public application process.
-Grants are made to organizations researched and selected by the trustees.
+Grants are made to organisations researched and selected by the trustees.

 Overview

 The Tomoro Foundation was registered as a Charitable Incorporated Organisation (CIO) in April 2018.
-With total income of £2.54 million and charitable expenditure of £284,260 in the 2024 financial year, the foundation maintains a substantial investment portfolio (with investment gains of over £1 million in 2024) to support its long-term grant-making activities.
-The foundation's mission focuses on advancing education for young people, health, environmental conservation (particularly ocean conservation), and relief for those experiencing disadvantage.
-Led by Chair Michael Joshua Rembaum and trustees Tanya Sara Rembaum and Nadine Jayes, the foundation operates internationally with activities in India, Israel, and the United States, as well as in England and Wales.
+With total income of £2.54 million and charitable expenditure of £315,959 in the 2024 financial year, the foundation maintains a substantial investment portfolio (with investment gains of over £1 million in 2024) to support its long-term grant-making activities.
+The foundation's mission focuses on advancing education for young people, health, environmental conservation, and relief for those experiencing disadvantage.
+Led by Chair Michael Joshua Rembaum and trustees Tanya Sara Rembaum and Nadine Jayes, the foundation operates internationally with activities in Australia, India, Israel, and the United States, as well as in England and Wales.

 Funding Priorities